wesfletch/LargeProject/README.md

         Takes in only five seeds/inputs made up of artist IDs, track IDs, and genres.
         The seeds can be any combination of the 3 fields (i.e. 3 traaks and 2 genres, or
 	4 artists and 1 genre, or 2 tracks, 2 genres, and 1 artist).
 	But the number seeds can not exceed 5.
+The max amount of songs is set at 10 and
+	the market is set to the US.
         It returns an array named "tracks" containing the name, ID, artist,
 	preview link, and track link of all the reccomended tracks.